reliablyhq/documentation/docs/guides/ci-pipeline/github-action/index.md

     image: chaostoolkit:latest
 ```

-This `manifest.yaml` file has been specifically written to trigger some of Reliably's [Advice](/reference/how-it-works/advice) and [Suggestions](/reference/how-it-works/suggestions).
+This `manifest.yaml` file has been specifically written to trigger some of
+Reliably's Suggestions.
 You should now have the following in your repository:

 ```
 manifest.yaml